Mousali/3G3MX2-V1/README.md

 - Parameter values output to stdout or optional output file (YAML format)
 - Each line shows: `ParameterCode: Value  # Description`
 - When using `-c`, only calculated values are printed

+## 🙏 Sponsor

+Many thanks to [CNC VOX](https://www.cncvox.com.au) for sponsoring this project and supporting open-source development.

+Their contribution helps keep this project active and maintained.

+## Contributing
+We welcome contributions!
+If you have ideas, bug fixes, or improvements, please submit a pull request or open an issue.